sdiehl28/baseball-analytics/README.md

 There are nine fielding roles.
 A player can make a put-out in the role of second baseman and later make a put-out in the role of first baseman.

+#### Script Summary

+All scripts have help.
+For example: python lahman_download.py --help

+* **lahman_download.py** -- downloads the Lahman data
+* **retrosheet_download.py** -- downloads the Retrosheet data
+* **lahman_wrangle.py** -- convert to lowercase fieldnames with underscores, custom parse dates, etc.
+* **retrosheet_datadictionary.py** -- generate a description of the generated csv files from the parsers
+* **retrosheet_parse.py** -- generate the csv files
+* **retrosheet_wrangle.py** -- convert to lowercase fieldnames with underscores, custom parse time, etc.
+* and more ...

 ## Data Sources

 ### Lahman

-Most recent data at: https://github.com/chadwickbureau/baseballdatabank/archive/master.zip
+The most recent data will be downloaded from:  https://github.com/chadwickbureau/baseballdatabank/archive/master.zip

 #### Lahman Data Dictionary

-Most recent data dictionary is: http://www.seanlahman.com/files/database/readme2017.txt
+The most recent data dictionary is:  http://www.seanlahman.com/files/database/readme2017.txt

-This file is copied to this repo at: data/lahman/readme2017.txt
+This file is also copied to this repo at: data/lahman/readme2017.txt

 #### CSV Data Files